-Documents required for opening a branch or registering an establishment in the UK: if you already run a company overseas, you may be thinking that the lucrative UK market is currently ripe for you to open a branch here.
-At Coddan Ltd. we agree: opening a branch in the UK can be a highly profitable venture.
+Documents required for opening a branch or registering a permanent establishment in the UK: if you already run a company overseas, you may be thinking that the lucrative UK market is currently ripe for you to open a branch here.
+At Coddan we agree: opening a branch in the UK can be a highly profitable venture.

-It is somewhat easier to open a branch in the UK than to register a new company from scratch; however, there is still quite a bit of red tape to get through, and that's what our advisers are here for.
+It is somewhat easier to open a new company in the UK than to register a new permanent establishment from scratch; however, there is still quite a bit of red tape to get through, and that's what our advisers are here for.

 Crucial documents: the first item that you need in order to open a branch of an overseas company in the UK is a complicated-looking form called OS IN01.
 Its official name is 'Registration of an overseas company opening a UK establishment'.
 You are expected to send this completed form and the accompanying paperwork to Companies House within one month of beginning to conduct business in the UK.